kyllker/get-variables-for-predecting-biological-clock/README.md

 We remove the duplicated variables of that list to get a list with unique values

+## Step3: PCA

+Optional mode but it usually gets more accuracy

-## Step3: ML MODELS TO PREDICT BIOLOGICAL CLOCK
+## Step4: ML MODELS TO PREDICT BIOLOGICAL CLOCK

 As we have cleaned data and reduced data we can apply supervised models